 The main benefit here is just to do it, to ensure you follow a healthy balanced sustainable lifestyle and get off the endless cycle of dieting!

-I gave details of an actual week of meal planning for the 80/20 food rule of myself and Lynne in the previous post How We follow the 80/20 Rule For Eating.
+I gave details of an actual week of meal planning for the 80/20 food rule of myself and my other half in the previous post How We follow the 80/20 Rule For Eating.

 There you can find specific details of what we might eat on a typical week.
 Check that out and use it as an example to start your own meal planning going forward.